Charles Walter Terrell

 After winning 11 games for the Mets in 1984, Terrell was traded to the Detroit Tigers for Howard Johnson.
 Johnson helped the Mets to the 1986 World Series, but Terrell joined Jack Morris as one of the anchors of the Tigers rotation.
 He won 15 games in each of his first two seasons in Detroit and went on to notch 17 victories in 1987 as the Tigers won the AL East title.

 Terrell began 1988 on the disabled list with an ankle injury and struggled somewhat that summer, going 7-16 despite an ERA just below 4.00.
-After the season, he was traded to the San Diego Padres, and after going 5-13 in 19 starts, was dealt to the New York Yankees in July.
+After the season, he was traded to the San Diego Padres, and after going 5-13 in 19 starts in 1989, was dealt to the New York Yankees in July.
 Following that campaign, he was signed by the Pittsburgh Pirates, but the club released him in the middle of the 1990 season after he went 2-7 for them.
 He was then re-signed by the Tigers, for whom he spent the last two and a half years of his big league career.

 Terrell was inducted into the Indiana Baseball Hall of Fame in 2005.